iotaledger/one-click-tangle/tutorial-private-tangle.md

 ### Run your Private Tangle

-In our tutorial we will use a Merkle Tree of Depth `16`, that just takes some minutes to be built.
+In this tutorial we will use a Merkle Tree of Depth `16`, that just takes some minutes to be built.
 To start our Private Tangle through the command line:

 ```console
 ./private-tangle.sh start 16 30